Skip to main content

 2Architectural SurveyMap where business logic lives, identify rule categoriesOracle

-3Deep ExtractionSystematically query each rule category, build inventoryOracle + Navigator
+3Deep ExtractionSystematically query each rule category, build draft inventoryOracle + Navigator

 6Conversation CaptureRename conversation with RESOLVED prefixKnowledge capture

 The core principle is Oracle before Code: query CoreStory for architectural understanding before navigating to specific code.
 CoreStory surfaces rules you wouldn’t find through grep alone — implicit conventions, cross-layer interactions, and undocumented invariants.
-Code verification then grounds those discoveries in reality.
+Verification then grounds those discoveries in reality — first through code inspection (4A), then by adversarially testing enforcement claims (4B), and finally by tracing user-facing flows end-to-end to catch behaviors that domain decomposition misses (4C).

 CoreStory MCP Tools Used